Top places to live in Gloucestershire Cirencester

 £361,139.
 Not particularly cheap, but not too bad for a slice of the good life.
 Well-priced homes can be found at Kingshill Meadow south of the town (£335,864 for a semi) but if you want the full Cotswold-stone dream, a 4-bed period townhouse will cost you upwards of £500,000.

-People move here for the excellent schools (we did, dear reader).
+People move here for the excellent schools.
 Town centre Powell’s C of E primary consistently ranks highly in school league tables and Kingshill School and Deer Park are two very strong, local secondaries.
 A couple of miles outside of town you’ll find Rendcomb College, an award-winning day and boarding school for ages 3 to 18.
 It has resplendent grounds and enviable high-tech facilities as well as a great reputation in the area.
 Or opt for the dynamic and high-achieving Hatherop Castle prep school for ages 2 to 13, set in 22 acres of beautiful rolling hills.

 BEST KEPT SECRET

-Prepare to share your coffee queue with frilly-sleeved designer Laurence Llewelyn-Bowen (he’s also just opened his flagship shop here), actor Ben Miller and This Country’s Daisy May Cooper, who all live locally.
+Prepare to share your coffee queue with frilly-sleeved designer Laurence Llewelyn-Bowen (he’s also just opened a flagship store here), actor Ben Miller and This Country’s Daisy May Cooper, who all live locally.
 Curiously, Ciren’s also home to the UK’s tallest hedge – a 300-year-old, 40ft yew hedge that surrounds the famous Bathurst Estate.

 Excellent.
 You’ll find Kemble station just 10 minutes drive away, which has regular, direct train services to London Paddington taking 1 hour and 10 minutes, there is also great access to M4 and M5 motorways for travel to the South East and South West.